-However, the major concern of the investors' community is the timetable the auctions for providing the status of eligible producer in the Republic of Moldova and the tender documentation necessary to be submitted for participation within.
+However, the major concern of the investors' community is the timeline for the organisations of auctions for providing the status of eligible producer, which is strictly dependent on the progress made on adopting the draft law on amending the Law no. 10/2016, and approval of the tender documentation.